jattu8602/school-portal-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## PWA Support

+This project includes Progressive Web App (PWA) support, allowing users to install it as a native app on their devices:

+- Add to Home Screen on iOS
+- Install as app on Android
+- Desktop app on Windows/Mac/Linux

+The PWA features include:
+- Offline support via Service Worker
+- App icons and splash screens
+- Home screen installation